prebeneide/GetSteppin/STORAGE_SETUP_GUIDE.md

-# Storage Setup Guide - Post Images
+# Storage Setup Guide - Post Images and Message Images

 ## Overview
-To enable image uploads for posts, you need to create a storage bucket in Supabase and set up the necessary policies.
+To enable image uploads for posts and messages, you need to create a storage bucket in Supabase and set up the necessary policies.
+Both post images and message images use the same `posts` bucket but in different folders.

 ## Step-by-Step Instructions